Sharna Burgess Reveals ‘Dancing With The Stars’ Pros Have Lost All Creative Control Of Their Dances

-Sharna Burgess is no longer a pro dancer on Dancing With the Stars, but she knows all about the behind-the-scenes changes on the ABC celebrity ballroom competition.
+Sharna Burgess is no longer a pro dancer on Dancing with the Stars, but she knows all about the behind-the-scenes changes on the ABC celebrity ballroom competition.
 While viewers have seen firsthand the new voting system which no longer gives the audience as much control over who goes home, what they may not know is that the dancers have lost even more control.

-In a new interview on the BobbyCast podcast, Sharna dished about major backstage changes on Dancing with the Stars.
+In a new interview on the BobbyCast podcast, Sharna dished about major backstage changes on DWTS.
 The Season 27 mirrorball trophy winner, who was inexplicably let go from the show ahead of Season 28, got candid about the new rules for the ballroom, which have stripped the show’s seasoned pro dancers from almost all control of their dance routines.

 “The dancers no longer get to design their dances.
 Every week, you know how I was in the creative process — the song, the set, the colors, the costumes, everything — came from my brain, was built with a team.
 Now the dancers just get their creative concepts given to them.
 They get told what they’re wearing, what their set is, what their song is, everything.
 So, they don’t have that creative say in these pieces anymore.”